How Many Counties Are In Ga

 Understand Your County Government

 The first step in engaging with the county system is to understand how your county government works.
-This includes knowing who your elected officials are, what their responsibilities are, and how to contact them.
+Practically speaking, this includes knowing who your elected officials are, what their responsibilities are, and how to contact them.
 You should also familiarize yourself with the county's budget, its policies, and its procedures.

 Many counties have websites that provide information about their government, including contact information for elected officials, meeting schedules, and important documents.
 You can also attend county commission meetings to learn more about the issues facing your county and to voice your opinions.